ammar365k/elzero-1st-template/README.md

-# elzero-2nd-template
+# elzero-1st-template
-html and css elzero web school templet
+html and css elzero web school first templet

+this is my first try to code a simple website all thanks to Osama elzero